aws-samples/bobs-used-bookstore-serverless/README.md

 cdk deploy BookInventoryServiceStack --require-approval=never --app "dotnet run --project cdk/src/BookInventoryApiStack/BookInventoryApiStack.csproj"
 ```
 ## Postfix Environment
-When a team of developers developing a same application, may want to test the feature/change in an isolated
+When a team of developers developing a application, may want to test the feature/change in an isolated
-environment without impacting other developers.
-So the developer can create postfix environment which will create
-all the resources with postfix to test developer's change in isolated postfix environment.
-After successful testing, code can be merged to main/dev branch to deploy tested code.
-Postfix environment can be
-destroyed after testing.
+environment without impacting the work of other developers.
+In such cases, a developer can create an isolated testing environment, which will create all the necessary resources with a specific postfix (suffix).
+This allows the developer to test their changes in an isolated environment without affecting the main or development branch.
+After successful testing, the code can be merged into the main or development branch for deployment.
+The isolated testing environment can be destroyed after the testing is complete.

 ### Bash
 ```
-export STACK_POSTFIX=""
+export STACK_POSTFIX="feature-1"
 cdk deploy $"AuthenticationStack{STACK_POSTFIX}" --require-approval=never --app "dotnet run --project cdk/src/AuthenticationStack/AuthenticationStack.csproj"
 cdk deploy $"BookInventoryServiceStack{STACK_POSTFIX}" --require-approval=never --app "dotnet run --project cdk/src/BookInventoryApiStack/BookInventoryApiStack.csproj"
 ```
 ### Windows
 ```
-$Env:STACK_POSTFIX=""
+$Env:STACK_POSTFIX="feature-1"
 cdk deploy AuthenticationStack$Env:STACK_POSTFIX --require-approval=never --app "dotnet run --project cdk/src/AuthenticationStack/AuthenticationStack.csproj"
 cdk deploy BookInventoryServiceStack$Env:STACK_POSTFIX --require-approval=never --app "dotnet run --project cdk/src/BookInventoryApiStack/BookInventoryApiStack.csproj"
 ```